wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

 **Implement this user story by doing the following:**

-- [ ] Refactor the **Practice** component (in either the `angular-client` or `react-client` directory) to render one phrase with data obtained from the server.
+- [ ] Refactor the **Practice** component  to render one phrase with data obtained from the server.
 You may create or refactor other components as necessary.
 - [ ] Make your components respond to the user clicking any of the "status" buttons (`Got it`, `Almost`, or `Not yet`) by advancing to the next phrase.
   - Do not worry about storing the status which was clicked for now - this will be done in a later step.

-**WHEN THIS STEP IS COMPLETE:** make a commit with the message "complete step two"

 ---